 Established in 1948 by the U.S. Forest Service, the H.J.
 Andrews Experimental Forest was originally designated the Blue River Experimental Forest.
 Horace Justin Andrews, US Forest Service Region 6 Chief Forester at the time, was a strong supporter of forest research and was directly involved in selecting the location of the Experimental Forest near the community of Blue River, Oregon.
 After Andrews' untimely 1951 death in an automobile accident in Washington, D.C., the Experimental Forest was renamed in his honor in 1953.

 During the 1970s, with funding from the National Science Foundation (NSF), the International Biological Program (IBP) supported collaborative research to examine old-growth and managed forest and stream ecosystems.
-With IBP funding, a large, interdisciplinary team of academic researchers mainly from Oregon State University, joined USFS researchers to study nutrient fluxes, forest succession, disturbance ecology, the full diversity of plant and animal species, and many other topics.
+With IBP funding, a large, interdisciplinary team of academic researchers mainly from Oregon State University, joined USFS researchers to study carbon and nutrient fluxes, forest succession, disturbance ecology, the full diversity of plant and animal species, and many other topics.
 Establishment of a system of forest plots (reference stands) and many other programs of environmental monitoring were created during the decade which provided a foundation for long-term ecological research.

 Connections with society intensified greatly in the late 1980s as earlier research on old-growth forests, northern spotted owls, and watersheds became central to ongoing political conflicts over the future of federal forested lands.
 Andrews Forest science and scientists played important roles in many land management and policy deliberations, and the long history of research-management collaboration with the Willamette National Forest was critical in helping formulate new approaches to forestry.
 Social scientists began working within the Andrews Forest program in this period, and early in the 2000s, creative writers, artists, and others from the humanities, became engaged with the Andrews Forest (see the Arts and Humanities section of this webpage).